nealbarshes/nealbarshes.github.io/VAHoustonVascularService/index.md

 <b>Thursday:</b>
 <ul>
 <li>7:45am: table rounds in 5D (Green elevator side).</li>
-<li>8:15am: vascular surgery clinic; on-call Fellow/4th year and all available.</li>
+<li>8:15am: log in to a computer vascular surgery clinic and be ready to see patients by <b>0830am</b>; on-call Fellow/4th year and all available.</li>
 <li>OR1: off-call fellow/4th year (multiple trainees for aortic/bypass procedures).</li>
 <li>16:15: all vascular trainees (integrated vascular residents and fellows) +/- general surgery residents and prelimiary residents attend weekly vascular surgery conference..</li>
 </ul>